Going Gray: Why most People feel Stuck

 This is where your grow-out starts to feel easy.

-Once the line is fully softened, you’re typically done with heavy foiling.
+Once the line is fully softened, heavy foiling is done.
+From here:

-You come in every ~8 weeks for a gloss + trim
+You come in every 8 weeks or so for a gloss and trim

-You maintain tone at home with a purple/blue shampoo
+You maintain tone at home with a purple or blue shampoo

-And your gray continues to grow in—without harsh contrast.
+Your gray continues to grow in without harsh contrast

 Why This Works